 Baby Nutty vs Little Nutty Sizing

-Both the Baby Nutty and the Little Nutty have the same head circumference range: 48 – 52 cm.
-However, we found the Baby Nutty to be significantly more narrow.
+Both the Baby Nutty and the Little Nutty (toddler size) have the same head circumference range: 48 – 52 cm.
+However, we found the 2022 Baby Nutty to be more narrow than the Little Nutty toddler (but not as narrow as the 2020 Baby Nutty was.)

 Important Note: The sizing sticker inside the helmet and the sizing indicated on the box show the head circumference range in inches and centimeters.
 The inches are wrong and should be ignored.
 The 48 cm – 52 cm measurement is correct.